Health & Fitness | Updated March 8, 2023 10:09 am

 Though I’ve banged the drum on cold-water therapy for years, I’ve never been able to make it a consistent part of my fitness routine.
 The issue is access.
-I habitually partake in ice-cold “Scottish” rinses at the end of a shower, and whenever I’m on vacation near a coast, I make sure to jump into the surf after each morning run, but neither practice is as productive or as permanent as I’d like it to be.
+I habitually partake in ice-cold Scottish rinses at the end of a shower, and whenever I’m on vacation near a coast, I make sure to jump into the surf after each morning run.

-Those health benefits are numerous; cold water immersion is believed to lower blood pressure, stimulate the immune system, release “happy” neurotransmitters like dopamine, adrenaline, norepinephrine and serotonin, promote lymphatic drainage, reduce joint pain and jumpstart an effective, elusive energy-burning process called thermogenesis.
+Those purported benefits are numerous; cold water immersion is believed to lower blood pressure, stimulate the immune system, release “happy” neurotransmitters like dopamine, adrenaline, norepinephrine and serotonin, promote lymphatic drainage, reduce joint pain and jumpstart an effective, elusive energy-burning process called thermogenesis.

 Most profiles online, in publications or on Instagram, seem to ignore the Thoreauvian lifestyles of those who plunge.
 Consider: Discovery celebrating a Montana woman who’s waded into the creek near her home for the last 14 years, or the many Norwegian fitspo influencers who live amongst the fjords and willingly jump into frozen lakes.
 As a result, the practice can start to feel like an aspirational stunt, and not something you can incorporate into your wellness goals for the year ahead.
+But in the end…it’s really just a matter of having the right equipment.

 I’ve had the pleasure of testing one out for a couple weeks now, and on my honor, this thing is legit.
 As the name suggests, it’s shaped like a big barrel of wine, only it’s constructed from weather-resistant, non-toxic plastic.
 Every barrel comes with a lid, a stand, a step stool and a protective UV cover for when you aren’t using it and it’s catching too much sun.
 (Which is likely to happen in the warmer months, especially if you place it out on your patio or deck.)